SooryaGeorge7/Dublin-Eats/README.md

 -	Navbar menu should be shown in a hamburger toggler in smaller devices.
 -	The user should be able to access the websites features once they are logged in.
 -	User should have a clear understanding of site from home page.
--	Other functionalities available to user- pinning restaurants to their profile, clicking on each restaurant.
+-	Other functionalities available to user- pinning restaurants to their profile, clicking on each restaurant websites, having access to google images and address for each restaurant..

 ## **The Structure Plane**